 Community Health Workers

-Community health workers make important contributions to health, health care, and prevention efforts.
-According to the American Public Health Association, a community health worker is “a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
+Community health workers (CHWs) make important contributions to health, health care, and prevention efforts.
+Illinois has adopted the American Public Health Association definition of a CHW as “a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
 This trusting relationship enables the worker to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.
-A community health worker also builds individual and community capacity by increasing health knowledge and self-sufficiency through a range of activities such as outreach, community education, informal counseling, social support and advocacy”.
+A community health worker also builds individual and community capacity by increasing health knowledge and self-sufficiency through a range of activities, such as outreach, community education, informal counseling, social support, and advocacy.”

 In 2014, the CHW Advisory Board Act (Public Act 098-0796) was passed to explore some of the underlying policies, systems, and infrastructures that contribute to the growth and sustainability of this workforce.